 If most individuals with stenosis are pain free, why and how do we get into trouble?

 The main variables in stenosis are changes occurring in the disc and arthritis in the facet joints.
 Arthritic change occurs slowly.
 The disc, however, can bulge more from one moment to the next and it is this change that usually renders stenosis symptomatic.
-Triggers can include forward bending, lifting, arching of the back, travelling or other activities that load the disc or narrow the canal.
+Triggers can include forward bending, lifting, arching of the back, traveling or other activities that load the disc or narrow the canal.
 In the neck, carrying or working with the arms overhead may stress the discs.
 Usually there are several factors that together get us into trouble.

 If spinal stenosis becomes symptomatic, what are the treatment options?